HITECHCRIME/HC_OVERVIEW/README.md

 - Include websites like LOST did, but to have things that happen on the real internet affect what happens in the narrative universe - posts and events pop up in the narrative.
 A fictional project that interacts with the real audience in the story.
 One way medium no more.
 Things audience does online affects the storyline.
 - Distort the timeline.
 - Register various domains for fictional places and concepts.
+- Use text as an intimate platform of breaching the 4th wall.

 # Ideas for video releases